Thomas N. Burnette: Military career

 In his early career, Burnette served with the 82nd Airborne Division in Vietnam, first as an enlistee and then platoon leader with 2nd Battalion.
 His command and staff positions were under the 82nd Airborne Division, 10th Mountain Division and the office of the Deputy Chief of Staff for Operations and Plans.

 As a brigadier general, Burnette served as commander of the 2nd Brigade, 10th Mountain Division.
 He then became executive officer to the Secretary of the Army before being assigned as assistant division commander of the 82nd Airborne Division.

 As a major general, Burnette commanded the 10th Mountain Division from July 1995 to July 1997.
 Future division commander Franklin L. Hagenbeck served as Burnette's chief of staff.

 Burnette's was confirmed for promotion to lieutenant general on June 27, 1997, with date of rank effective November 1, 1997.
 He was assigned as the deputy chief of staff for operations and plans of the Army Staff from 1997 until 1999, before assuming his final assignment as deputy commander in chief of the United States Joint Forces Command from 1999 to 2000.
 At his retirement ceremony, Burnette was awarded the Defense Distinguished Service Medal.
 He officially retired on January 1, 2001.

 Later life and death

 From 2001 to 2012, Burnette served as a senior mentor to a number of U.S. Army-affiliated corporations.
 He died in an apparent murder-suicide at his home on April 1, 2019, in Savannah, Georgia, where he and his wife Susan were found dead by Chatham County police.
 His body was cremated upon completion of the investigation.

 Personal life

 Burnette was introduced to Susan Elizabeth Hall in 1967 by his brother Ronald in Atlanta, and they married in 1968.
-They have two children.
+They had two children.